deeprob-org/deeprob-kit/README.md

 # DeeProb-kit

-**DeeProb-kit** is a general-purpose Python library providing a collection of deep probabilistic models (DPMs) which are easy to use and extend.
-It also includes efficiently implemented learning techniques, inference routines and statistical algorithms.
-The availability of a representative selection of the most common DPMs in a single library makes it possible to combine them in a straightforward manner, a common practice in deep learning research nowadays, which however is still missing for certain class of models.
-Moreover, **DeeProb-kit** provides high-quality fully-documented APIs, and it will help the community to accelerate research on DPMs as well as improve experiments' reproducibility.
+DeeProb-kit is a unified library written in Python consisting of a collection of deep probabilistic models (DPMs) that are tractable and exact representations for the modelled probability distributions.
+The availability of a representative selection of DPMs in a single library makes it possible to combine them in a straightforward manner, a common practice in deep learning research nowadays.
+In addition, it includes efficiently implemented learning techniques, inference routines, statistical algorithms, and provides high-quality fully-documented APIs.
+The development of DeeProb-kit will help the community to accelerate research on DPMs as well as to standardise their evaluation and better understand how they are related based on their expressivity.

 ## Features

 - Inference algorithms for SPNs. [^1] [^4]
 - Learning algorithms for SPNs structure. [^1] [^2] [^3] [^4] [^5]
-- Chow-Liu Trees (CLT) as SPN leaves. [^12] [^13]
+- Chow-Liu Trees (CLT) as SPN leaves. [^13]
+- Cutset Networks (CNets) with various learning criteria. [^12]
 - Batch Expectation-Maximization (EM) for SPNs with arbitrarily leaves. [^14] [^15]
 - Structural marginalization and pruning algorithms for SPNs.
 - High-order moments computation for SPNs.